 - Student Rights & Responsibilities

 The CSUB Theatre ProgramCome study with us!

-CSUB’s Theatre Department offers a Bachelor of Arts in Theatre, as well as minors in Theatre, Theatre Technology, and Theatre for Youth.
-Each season the Theatre program mounts three main-season productions in the Francis B. Doré Theatre, as well as a play for children that tours local elementary schools.
+CSUB’s Theatre Program offers a Bachelor of Arts in Theatre, as well as minors in Theatre, Theatre Technology, and Theatre for Youth.
+Each season the Theatre Program mounts three main-season productions in the Francis B. Doré Theatre, as well as a play for children that tours local elementary schools.
 All CSUB students are welcome to audition for roles in departmental productions.